Shopify/shopify_python_api/README.md

 ## Limitations

-Currently there is not support for:
+Currently there is no support for:

+* OAuth2
 * python 3
 * asynchronous requests
 * persistent connections